alexbezu/vacancies/README.md

 go run cmd/dev/main.go
 ```

-The server will start on the port specified in the `PORT` environment variable (default is `8080`).
 You can trigger the URL processing by sending a GET request to the `/` endpoint.

 #### Google Cloud Platform Deployment